0xPolygon/polygon-docs/docs/pos/how-to/operate-validator-node/topup-heimdall-fee.md

 comments: true
 ---

-This document provides instructions on how to top up the Heimdall fee for a PoS Validator.
+This document provides instructions on how to top up the Heimdall fee for a PoS validator.

 The easiest way is via the [Polygon Staking UI](https://staking.polygon.technology/account).